ihyunnam/ihyunnam.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an incoming CS PhD student at Stanford.
+I am an incoming Computer Science PhD student at Stanford.
 My research intersts are in systems security and applied cryptography.
-Previously, I completed my two B.S. in CS and Math (2024) and M.S. in CS (2025) at Stanford, where I was advised by Professors Dan Boneh, David Maziéres, and John Mitchell.
+I completed my two B.S. in Mathematics and Computer Science (2024) and M.S. in Computer Science (2025) at Stanford, where I was advised by Professors Dan Boneh, David Maziéres, and John Mitchell.

 ## Research <a id="research"></a>
 **Passlog: Authentication Logging to a Public Blockchain**